Intel-BMC/openbmc/README.md

 #### debug-tweakers

-Debug features, including the default user credentials, can be enabled by adding the `"debug-tweaks"` feature to the build by including the following in your `local.conf` file:
+Debug features, including the default user credentials, are enabled by adding `"debug-tweaks"` feature to the build by including the following in your `local.conf` file:

 ```EXTRA_IMAGE_FEATURES += "debug-tweaks"```